-This dashboard provides an overview of the sociodemographic and clinical characteristics of individuals tested and confirmed positive for COVID-19 in Ontario.
+This dashboard provides an overview of the sociodemographic and clinical characteristics of individuals who are eligible to receive COVID-19 vaccination in Ontario.

-The dashboard is updated on a weekly basis using timely data provided by ICES’ data partners.
+The dashboard is updated on a monthly basis.

 This work is supported by the Ontario Health Data Platform (OHDP), a Province of Ontario initiative to support Ontario’s ongoing response to COVID-19 and its related impacts.
 The opinions, results and conclusions reported in this paper are those of the authors and are independent from the funding sources.
 No endorsement by the OHDP, its partners, or the Province of Ontario is intended or should be inferred.

 ICES is making changes to its COVID-19 Dashboard.
 Our team will continue to provide COVID-19 data through our downloadable files; however, infographics and charts have been removed.
 For more analysis and graphs, please visit the Ontario COVID-19 Science Advisory Table Dashboard here and the Public Heath Ontario COVID-19 Data Tool here.